KQM-git/TCL/general-mechanics/overworld.md

 - The area in which an electro crystal can zap a player is [rectangular, with the crystal positioned off-center](./overworld.md#electro-crystal-range).
 - Electro crystals near a beach/water seem to have a special electric field with many irregular properties.
+- An electric crystal can have its aura removed, but it will be reapplied.
+- When it's raining, you can apply Hydro aura using 2B Cryo (Kaeya) then end rain (by time skipping) and the crystal will not apply Electro to itself again.
+It has to be 2B, 1A won’t work.
+- So far the crystal can hold Cryo, Hydro, and Electro.

 ### Water